tum-ens/pyPRIMA/doc/theory.rst

 Purpose
 -------

-Time series for load, demand, and supply are widely available, however the published datasets are usually restricted to predefined spatial regions such as countries, and their usual subdivisions.
-The generate_load_timeseries() function takes the more general datasets available for these spatial resolutions and disaggregate them according to a set of parameters, before aggregating them at a different spatial level.
-The obtained time series is then fitted to any region, and over a wider range of temporal resolutions.
+Load time series are widely available, but the published datasets are usually restricted to predefined spatial regions such as countries and their administrative subdivisions.
+The generate_load_timeseries() function takes the datasets which are available for these regions and disaggregate them according to a set of parameters, before aggregating them at a different spatial level.
+It is then possible to obtain time series for any region.

 .. figure:: img/generate_load_ts.png
    :width: 100%
    :align: center
-   :alt: Generate_load_timeseries description
+   :alt: generate_load_timeseries() description

-   Generate_load_timeseries - Process description
+   generate_load_timeseries() - Process description

 Inputs
 ------